Kiel: Modern times

 The University of Kiel was founded on 29 September 1665 by Christian Albert, Duke of Holstein-Gottorp.
 A number of important scholars, including Theodor Mommsen, Felix Jacoby, Hans Geiger and Max Planck, studied or taught there.

 From 1773 to 1864, the town belonged to the king of Denmark.
 However, because the king ruled Holstein as a fief of the Holy Roman Empire only through a personal union, the town was not incorporated as part of Denmark proper.
-Thus Kiel belonged to Germany, but it was ruled by the Danish king.
 Even though the empire was abolished in 1806, the Danish king continued to rule Kiel only through his position as Duke of Holstein, which became a member of the German Confederation in 1815.
 When Schleswig and Holstein rebelled against Denmark in 1848 (the First Schleswig War), Kiel became the capital of Schleswig-Holstein until the Danish victory in 1850.

 During the Second Schleswig War in 1864, Kiel and the rest of the duchies of Schleswig and Holstein were conquered by a German Confederation alliance of the Austrian Empire and the Kingdom of Prussia.
 After the war, Kiel was briefly administered by both the Austrians and the Prussians, but the Austro-Prussian War in 1866 led to the formation of the Province of Schleswig-Holstein and the annexation of Kiel by Prussia in 1867.
-On 24 March 1865 King William I based Prussia's Baltic Sea fleet in Kiel instead of Danzig (Gdańsk).
+On 24 March 1865, King William I based Prussia's Baltic Sea fleet in Kiel instead of Danzig (Gdańsk).
 The Imperial shipyard Kiel was established in 1867 in the town.